fieldtrip/website/development/project/opm_helmet_design.md

 {% include image src="/assets/img/tutorial/opm_helmet_design/individual7.png" width="600" %}

-We need a helmet around the head that gives a little bit of space, so we will "inflate" the scalp segmentation by one voxel (which is 1 mm) to make an airgap.
-Furthermore, we "inflate" the airgap again with 5 voxels to make a 5 mm thick shell all around the head.
+We need a helmet around the head that gives a little bit of space, so we will "inflate" the scalp segmentation by one voxel (which is 1 mm) to make an air gap.
+Furthermore, we "inflate" the air gap again with 5 voxels to make a 5 mm thick shell all around the head.

 Since we don't need the helmet shell to go all the way down, we mark the lowest 50 slices of the MRI as "not-scalp".
 Then we use the MATLAB **[imdilate](https://nl.mathworks.com/help/images/ref/imdilate.html)** function to dilate or inflate the binary image.